dionbacalzo/Shop/README.md

 Access the page by going to: http://localhost:8080/shop/login

+- password protection

-Simple login and signup using scrypt key derivation for password protection
+Simple login and signup using scrypt key derivation

 Credits to [Will Glozer](https://github.com/wg/scrypt) for the java implementation of scrypt

+- used spring security for session handling